Tomer Peretz: 15 Minutes

-On April 18, 2020, Tomer Peretz began a new body of work through the Instagram Live platform.
-World leaders had recently enforced "Safer at Home" policies in order to slow down the rapid spread of COVID-19 also known as coronavirus.
+On April 18, 2020, Tomer Peretz began a new body of work on Instagram Live.
+World leaders had recently implemented "Safer at Home" policies to slow the rapid spread of COVID-19.
 Many people felt isolated and became restless because of the order.
-In an attempt to uplift his community, Peretz invited his followers into his studio (through social media) to join him in his latest artistic challenge.
+In an attempt to uplift his community, Peretz invited his followers into his studio (through social media) to join him in his latest challenge.
 The objective was to have a conversation with his friends (often celebrities) as he painted their portrait onto a 10 foot canvas - all within a 15 Minute timeframe.
 It was a fun but difficult painting challenge, giving viewers an entertaining visual and unique glimpse into the private lives of his guests.
 Peretz has collaborated with Gene Simmons of KISS, Jonathan Davis of Korn, Dotstolines, Inbar Lavi, Karim Rashid, Alejandro Edda, Magnus Walker, and many more well-renowned artists.

 Welcome To America

-In June 2021, Tomer introduced a thought-provoking art exhibition about society and reality of the world we live in today.
-The exhibition has currently held 2 volumes and is now in the works for volume 3.
+In June 2021, Tomer introduced an art exhibition about society and the reality of the world we live in today.
+The exhibition currently comprises 2 volumes and is in the works for volume 3.
 Welcome to America volume 1 was an 11,000 sq ft two part show featuring original artworks, installations, and performances in the heart of Downtown LA.
 The show began on the first floor where guests were viewing Tomer's collection inspired through his years of living in America to then experience the unanticipated on the second floor.
 Materiality today is shown through the eyes of the artist where guests unexpectedly were a part of a shocking, provocative, mind-blowing live performance.

 Welcome to America Volume 2 was an exclusive art show by artist Tomer Peretz where he showcased his most recent work ("Welcome to America" and "Incomplete").
 The paintings displayed in the gallery involve emotional power through conceptual experiences, and Peretz's views on society.
-Follow his journey as he evolves from an underground artist with just a passion for paint to his launch to go public.
-With an appreciation for realism, surrealism, and the unknown, his breadth of work spans across contemporary and performance art.
-Every piece highlights an underlying theme of elements of mystery and his search for the profound.
+Following his journey as he evolved from an underground artist to his launch to go public.
+His breadth of work spans across contemporary and performance art, highlighting concepts like realism, surrealism.